Javadyakuza/TIP3-Docs/src/pages/concepts/upgradeableContracts.md

 ::: tip
-Please navigate to the [Deploy Upgradable Contracts](../guides/deployingContracts/usingAccount/upgradeableContracts.md) section for detailed instructions on the deployment process of the previously mentioned contracts and how to interact with them.
+Please navigate to the [Deploy upgradeable Contracts](../guides/deployingContracts/usingAccount/upgradeableContracts.md) section for detailed instructions on the deployment process of the previously mentioned contracts and how to interact with them.
 :::

 <style>